When we are seeking more balance and answers in life, we may call upon the animal spirit guides as the Ancestors once did.

-As the Snake person goes through life, their selfish changes will usually eventually transform into more constructive changes which benefit not only themselves but others as well.
+As the Snake person goes through life, their selfish changes will usually eventually transform into more constructive changes that benefit not only themselves but others as well.
 Snake people may also start out as insensitive and hurtful towards others, but then their ability to wound will usually turn into the ability to heal.
 Snake people can be especially helpful to those suffering from alcoholism or drug abuse.

 Owl: Owls have large eyes and keen eyesight which enables them to see and catch their prey in the darkness of night.
 Owl people are very observant as well with very little escaping their attention.
 They have a keen eye for detail as well as a deep insight into whatever they find of interest or importance.
 The owl is associated with hidden wisdom and the Moon, which is the light that shines through the darkness.

 Owl people usually have very good intuition, and may often find that they become aware of certain things before it becomes obvious to others.
 Though they are drawn to the esoteric and mysterious, they are usually able to keep themselves grounded in practical reality.
 From time to time, Owl people may feel the urge to disappear into the darkness like their totem animal.

 They may become quiet and withdrawn, and may even feel the need to be alone and will thus avoid being in the company of others.
 They may even suddenly break away from a situation or project in which they have been deeply involved.
 Because of their sudden withdrawal, Owl people may appear to others as antisocial.
 They might be and feel misunderstood by others and, during these times, may inadvertently hurt the feelings of those around them.

 Spirit Keepers or Clan Animal